sudplo/android-opus-official-standalone/README.md

 ## ⚖️ License

-This project is licensed under the **BSD 3-Clause License**.
-It incorporates source code from the Opus and libopusenc projects, which are subject to their respective licenses by Xiph.org.
+BSD-3-Clause License.

+Includes upstream code from Xiph.org (opus and libopusenc), each under their respective licenses.